 Sorry, an error occurred.
 Please try again later.

 Get Healthy Tips Sent to Your Phone!

 Percutaneous nephrolithotomy is a minimally invasive procedure used to remove large kidney stones or stones in difficult-to-reach places.
 During the procedure, the patient is placed under anesthesia and a small incision is made on the back, creating a tunnel to the kidney.
 Through this tunnel, a number of tools can be used to crush, laser, break, or fragment the stone to make extraction easier.
 The stone is then retrieved through the same tunnel.

-“Percutaneous nephrolithotomy uses fragmentation tools to break up the large stone, and then draw it out,” says Timothy Averch, MD, director of endourology and the UPMC Kidney Stone Center.
+“Percutaneous nephrolithotomy uses fragmentation tools to break up the large stone, and then draw it out,” says Timothy Averch, MD.
 “Really, that is our standard of care for dealing with large stones.”

 Typically, this minimally invasive procedure has fewer complications and higher success rates than open surgery, and as with other minimally invasive procedures, recovery time is usually shorter.
 Although it can vary, the typical hospital stay is only a few days.